 Some batteries contain heavy metals such as mercury, lead, cadmium, and nickel; therefore, many communities do not allow them to be thrown away with your regular trash.
 Recycling is always the best option for disposing of used batteries.

 - Lead-Acid Car Batteries can be returned to almost any store that sells car batteries.
 The lead and plastics from the batteries can then be recycled and used to manufacture new products.
 About 99 percent of lead-acid car batteries are recycled.

 - Dry-Cell Batteries are used in a variety of electronics and include alkaline and carbon zinc (9-volt, D, C, AA, AAA), mercuric-oxide (button, some cylindrical and rectangular), silver-oxide and zinc-air (button), and lithium (9-volt, C, AA, coin, button, rechargeable) batteries.
 Look for in-store recycling bins or community collection events to dispose of these batteries.

-Americans generated 33 million tons of plastics in 2013, about 13 percent of the waste stream.
-Only nine percent of plastics were recycled in 2013.
+Americans generated 33 million tons of plastics in 2014, about 13 percent of the waste stream.
+Only 9.5 percent of plastics were recycled in 2013.
 Some types of plastics are recycled much more than others.
 Most community recycling programs accept some, but not all, types of plastics.
 Look for products made from recycled plastic materials.

 What do the symbols mean on the bottom of plastic bottles and containers?
 These symbols were created by plastic manufacturers to help people identify the kind of plastic resin used to make the container.
 This can help you determine if the container can be accepted by your local recycling program.
 The resin number is contained in a triangle, which looks very similar to the recycling symbol, but this does not necessarily mean it can be collected for recycling in your community.